 Benefits: Balancing turned in helps you find a stable alignment of your knee joint.

 How to do it: Stand in Tadasana (Mountain Pose).
 Fold forward.
 Bring your left leg back into a lunge.
-With your torso laid on your right thigh, extend your arms forward.
-Lengthen your left leg off the floor as your straighten your right knee.
+With your torso laying on your right thigh, extend your arms forward.
+Lengthen your left leg off the floor as you straighten your right knee.